fbpx

 The Singing Steps of Airavatesvara Temple

 Architecture provides visual insights and is seen as a powerful medium for a comprehensive understanding of the discourse of our shared past.
 India is a land where every structure has a story to tell and offers a glimpse into the past.
-Indian architecture is imbedded in the long and diverse history, culture and religion of India.
+Indian Temple architecture is imbedded in the long and diverse history, culture and religion of India.
 The interplay of time and geography created a rich tapestry of architectural styles, each unique to a specific place and period.

 Amidst different eminent architectural styles, temple architecture has a prominent place in Indian architecture.
 Indian art in the form of dance, music, painting, sculpture, architecture have evolved through the centuries complementing each other.